Is Tashkent Worth Visiting? An Honest Take

 Ready to dive in?

-If you’re keen on a guided tour that offers value for money, we recommend this 5-star reviewed Tashkent City Tour.
-It’s a fantastic way to get a comprehensive view of the city, especially if you’re short on time.
+If you’re keen on a guided tour that offers value for money, we recommend this 5-star reviewed Tashkent City Tour taking 6 to 7 hours.
+It’s a fantastic way to get a comprehensive view of the city, especially if you’re short on time. ⤵️

-If you prefer to venture out on your own, our Uzbekistan travel tips post offers some great advice on travelling in the country.
+If you prefer to explore the country on your own, our Uzbekistan travel tips post offers some great advice.

 Ready for something different for your first stop?
 Let’s head to the vast underground world of Tashkent’s Metro for some subway hopping.